zemirek/oldAirBlast/README.md

 4. **Position Calculation**: To get the right `BoundingBox`, a calculation `currentTick - ping / 50` is performed.
 Sometimes, this calculation results in a negative value, so `Math.max(0, currentTick - ping / 50)` is used to ensure a minimum value of 0.

 This addon significantly improves the AirBlast experience for players with high ping, making gameplay more fair and responsive.

+**The config for this AirBlast is in oldairblast.yml file in ProjectKorra directory**